pachyderm/pachyderm/SETUP.md

 ### Set up the infrastructure

 Pachyderm needs a [container cluster](https://cloud.google.com/container-engine/), a [GCS bucket](https://cloud.google.com/storage/docs/), and a [persistent disk](https://cloud.google.com/compute/docs/disks/) to function correctly.
-We've made this very easy for you.
+We've made this very easy for you by creating the `make google-cluster` helper, which will create all of these resources for you.

 First of all, set three environment variables: